check-spelling/check-spelling-docs/Event-descriptions.md

 ## whitespace-in-dictionary

-> Warning: .github/actions/spelling/expect.txt: line 1, columns 5-6, Warning - entry has unexpected whitespace (whitespace-in-dictionary)
+> Warning: .github/actions/spelling/expect.txt:1:5 ...
+6, Warning - entry has unexpected whitespace (whitespace-in-dictionary)

 This generally means you have a mix of DOS and Unix line endings.